exal-rom/sporty-qa-assignment/README.md

 # QA Assignment — Single Bet Placement

 ## Overview
-This repository contains QA deliverables for a sports betting application.
+This repository contains QA deliverables for a sports betting application, focusing on risk-based testing and defect analysis.

 ## Contents
-- Test Plan
+- Test Plan (`test_plan.md`)
-- Execution Results & Bug Reports
+- Execution Results & Bug Reports (`execution_and_bugs.md`)
-- Automation Strategy
+- Automation Strategy and Technical Decisions

-## Summary
+## Execution Summary
-Testing was partially blocked due to an authentication issue (`invalid_user_id`), which prevented full end-to-end validation.
+Execution was partially blocked due to an authentication issue (`invalid_user_id`) that prevented access to core system functionality.

-However, the analysis identified critical system risks and demonstrated strong QA investigation and debugging capabilities.
+Despite this, investigation identified:
+- A critical system-level defect affecting user access
+- Gaps between specification and implementation
+- Weak error handling in the UI

+## Key Findings
+- The system requires pre-existing user identifiers, which are not documented
+- API consistently returns `401 Unauthorized`
+- Application becomes unusable without valid user context

+## Approach
+The testing approach focused on:
+- Risk-based prioritization
+- Financial validation scenarios
+- System behavior under failure conditions

+## Notes
+AI tools were used to assist with documentation clarity and structure, without replacing reasoning, decision-making, or hands-on validation.